affinitydb/doc/strengths.md

 Therefore, it's trivial to export or transport objects.

 ##Data before structure (a two-step modeling process)
-mvStore makes it possible for data to exist before structures are defined (or refined or modified).
+mvStore makes it possible for data to exist before structures (or schema) are defined, refined or modified.
 This capability rests in part on the definition (by applications) of a globally meaningful, consistent and stable vocabulary of [property names](./terminology.md#property).
 The selection (or creation) of such a vocabulary represents